ShengPengYu/MCLPMDA/README.md

 | ......                             | ......       | ......       | ......       | ...... |

 2.5 If you want to use global cross validation to verify the performance of MCLPMDA, you just need to run 'E_GCV.m' ;

-  2.6 If you want to use local cross validation to verify the performance of MCLPMDA, you just need to run 'E_LCV.m';

-  2.7 If you want to use fivefold cross validation to verify the performance of MCLPMDA, you just need to run 'E_FCV.m';
+2.6 If you want to use fivefold cross validation to verify the performance of MCLPMDA, you just need to run 'E_FCV.m';

 **3. Contact:**